There’s a difference between getting in shape and getting in the best shape of your life.

 The manufacturers also made it a point to avoid using artificial flavoring agents, sweeteners, and other products that contain GMOs.
 It’s a more wholesome product and someone looking to improve their nutrition will find great value in it.

 It’s also worth pointing out that the people from Levels used pure cold-pressed cacao in this protein powder.
-That has helped enhance the flavor of this one, but it does come at a bit of a price.
+That has helped enhance the flavor of this protein powder, but it does come at a bit of a price.

-This product does come with a few more milligrams of cholesterol and just a touch more fat.
+This protein powder does come with a few more milligrams of cholesterol and just a touch more fat.

 The extra bits of cholesterol and fat are not going to drastically affect you, but they can make a difference over a longer period of time.
 For bodybuilders monitoring their fat and cholesterol intake, considering alternatives may be a better idea.